little-book-of/algorithms/books/en-US/book.md

 ```

 Total steps ≈ $n \times n = n^2$.
-So ( T(n) = O$n^2$ ).
+So $T(n) = O(n^2)$.

 If we added a constant-time operation before or after the loops, it wouldn't matter.
 Constants vanish in asymptotic notation.

 #### Why It Matters

 Big-O, Big-Theta, and Big-Omega let you talk precisely about performance.
-They're like the grammar of efficiency.
+They are the grammar of efficiency.

 When you can write:

-> "Algorithm A runs in O(n log n) time, O(n) space,"
+> Algorithm A runs in $O(n \log n)$ time, $O(n)$ space

-> you've captured its essence clearly and compared it meaningfully.
+you've captured its essence clearly and compared it meaningfully.

 They help you:

-- Predict behavior at scale- Choose better data structures- Communicate efficiency in interviews and papers
+- Predict behavior at scale
+- Choose better data structures
+- Communicate efficiency in interviews and papers

-It's not about exact timing ,  it's about growth.
+It's not about exact timing, it's about growth.

 #### Try It Yourself